 1 1/8 teaspoons salt

 8 ounces (1 cup) cold unsalted butter, cut into small pieces

 1/4 cup plus 1 tablespoon sugar

 2 teaspoons cornstarch

 1 tablespoon water

-1 tablespoon cold unsalted butter, cut in in small pieces.
+1 tablespoon cold unsalted butter, cut in small bits

 First, make the basil cream: Combine cream, basil, and sugar in a heatproof bowl.
 Set bowl over a small saucepan of simmering water, and stir until sugar dissolves, about 4 minutes.
 Cover with plastic wrap, and refrigerate for at least 1 hour (or up to 2 hours for a more pronounced basil flavor).
 Strain through a fine sieve into a bowl.
 Add mascarpone, and whisk until medium peaks form.
 Cover, and refrigerate until ready to serve, up to 2 hours.